aphecetche/hugo-aphecetche/content/post/ALIROOT-6402.md

 date: "2015-11-09"
 aliases:
     - /ALIROOT-6402/
+jira: [ "ALIROOT-6402","ALIROOT-4805" ]
 ---

 This bug is about the runs and reconstruction passes affected by the double remapping of the St1 HV DCS aliases.
-See details in [this Jira ticket](https://alice.its.cern.ch/jira/browse/ALIROOT-6402)

 ## LHC12hi